realtimeoceanographic/realtimeoceanographic.github.io/README.md

 ### About

-Real-Time Oceanographic Consulting and Instrumentation provides expert insights, analyses, experimental design services, and instrumentation in support of a broad range of oceanographic investigations.
+Real-Time Oceanographic Consulting and Instrumentation provides expert insights, analyses, experimental design services, and marine instrumentation in support of a broad range of oceanographic investigations.
 Our company specializes in:

   - Real-time oceanographic observation systems
   - Hydroacoustic monitoring and analysis